hamtie/winston-graylog2/README.md

 expects the log levels to be syslog levels.
 All else should function the same as other loggers.

+### Meta data

+By default, the `pid` and `cwd` are added to the graylog meta fields.
+All other meta fields passed to winston get sent along in the meta data as well.

 ## Transport options
 1. host [value]: `'localhost'`
 2. port [value]: `12201`